-(a) CSR amount spent or unspent for the financial year:
+8. (a) CSR amount spent or unspent for the financial year:

-Total Amount Spent for Amour nt Unspent (₹ in lakhs) the Financial Year. (₹ In lakhs) Total Amount transferre Account as per se • Amount transferred to any fund specified under Schedule as per second proviso to section 135(5) Amount Date of transfer Name of the Fund Amount Date of transfer ₹ 27.68 - - - - -
+Total Amount Amount Unspent (₹ in lakhs) Spent for the Financial Year. nsferred to Unspent s per section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5) (₹ In lakhs) Amount Date of transfer Name of the Fund Amount Date of transfer ₹ 32.89

-- (b) Details of CSR amount spent against ongoing projects for the financial year: Nil - c) Details of CSR amount spent against other than ongoing projects for the financial year:
+- (b) Details of CSR amount spent against ongoing projects for the financial year: Nil - (c) Details of CSR amount spent against other than ongoing projects for the financial year: